 Indigenous Peoples Dioramas

-400 years ago, Iroquois villages were often located on hilltops for natural defense.
-This minutely detailed model illustrates the construction of the defensive palisade and longhouses that sheltered the village, and the nearby fields of corn, beans and squash that sustained these peoples.
+400 years ago, Haudenosaunee villages were often located on hilltops for natural defense.
+This minutely detailed model illustrates the construction of the defensive palisade and longhouses that sheltered the village, and the nearby fields of corn, beans, and squash that sustained these peoples.

 Contemporary Native American Art Collection